Tilkin85/UCLA-ZooArch/readme.md

 - Cloud sync for collaborative editing
 - Advanced filtering by geographic location
 - Image attachment capability for specimens
-- QR code generation for physical labeling

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Acknowledgments

-- Bootstrap team for the excellent CSS framework
-- Chart.js for the visualization library
-- SheetJS for Excel file handling
-- DataTables for enhanced table functionality